OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 If you chose "Accounts in this organizational directory only" for **SUPPORTED ACCOUNT TYPES** when you registered the add-in, you need to take these additional setup steps:

 1. Go back to the Azure Portal and open the **Overview** blade of the add-in's registration.
 Copy the **Directory (tenant) ID**.
-1. In the web.config, replace the "commmon" in the value of **ida:Authority** with the GUID you copied in the preceding step.
+1. In the web.config, replace the "common" in the value of **ida:Authority** with the GUID you copied in the preceding step.
 When you are finished the value should look similar to this: `<add key="ida:Authority" value="https://login.microsoftonline.com/12345678-91ab-cdef-0123-456789abcdef/oauth2/v2.0" />`.

 ## Code the client side

 1. Open the HomeES6.js file in the **Scripts** folder.
 It already has some code in it:

     * A polyfill that assigns the Office.Promise object to the global window object so that the add-in can run when Office is using Internet Explorer for the UI.
-(For more information, see [Browsers used by Office Add-ins](./concepts/browsers-used-by-office-web-add-ins.md).)
+(For more information, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).)
     * An assignment to the `Office.initialize` method that, in turn, assigns a handler to the `getGraphAccessTokenButton` button click event.
     * A `showResult` method that will display data returned from Microsoft Graph (or an error message) at the bottom of the task pane.
     * A `logErrors` method that will log to console errors that are not intended for the end user.